-Renée Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life
+Renee Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life

 — Nina (@NinaNorm) February 22, 2017

-Renée Zellweger started her film career by featuring in films like Reality Bites and Texas Chainsaw Massacre: The Next Generation.
-Even though she became a familiar face in the early 90s Hollywood films, Renée Zellweger initially struggled to gain worldwide recognition and a place amongst the A-list celebrities.
+Renee Zellweger started her film career by featuring in films like Reality Bites and Texas Chainsaw Massacre: The Next Generation.
+Even though she became a familiar face in the early ’90s Hollywood films, Renee Zellweger initially struggled to gain worldwide recognition and a place among the A-list celebrities.
 However, this all changed in 1995 with the release of Jerry Maguire, which quickly catapulted the actress to Hollywood superstardom.
 Featuring in Jerry Maguire as the love interest of Hollywood heartthrob Tom Cruise – who was then at the peak of his popularity – was the perfect opportunity for Zellweger to create a name for herself in Hollywood.

 Renée Zellweger: Making #JerryMaguire with Tom Cruise was a real-life fairy tale https://t.co/O5aiFKR4N8 pic.twitter.com/MV7ixJwqbz